 When you apply filters, you are shaping the story the data tells.
 If filters are too strict, you may hide important data.
 If filters are too broad, you may include noise that makes trends harder to see.

-Data in exports is also affected by the filters applied at the time of export.
+Filters also affect exports.
+Data in a downloaded report reflects the filters that were applied at the time of export.

 Check default filter values first

-Some dashboards load with filters already selected, most often Yes or No values.
+Some dashboards load with filters already selected, most often Yes/No values.

 Before assuming data on the dashboard is missing or incorrect: